 Lead tracking is a phase in the lead strategic plan that entails following lead behavior across all sales channels and taking steps to seal prospective deals.
-It entails locating lead sources, selecting appropriate lead tracking software, assigning leads to teammates, and nurturing and prioritizing leads.
+It also involves locating lead sources, selecting appropriate lead tracking software, assigning leads to teammates, and nurturing and prioritizing leads.

 To thrive in this phase, implement the five steps below for organizing and monitoring your sales leads.

 The first step in organizing your leads is to determine and define your lead sources.
 There are many ways to attract leads for your business, but the most common include: